carpentries-incubator/pangenomics/_episodes/03-annotation-with-Prokka.md

 #This script will change the word Unclassified from the ORGANISM lines by that of the respective strain code.
 # Usage: sh correct_gbk.sh <gbk-file-to-edit>
-file=$1   # gbk file annotated with prokka strain=$(grep -m 1 "DEFINITION" $file |cut -d " " -f6,7) # create a variable with the columns 6 and 7 from the DEFINITION line.
+file=$1   # gbk file annotated with prokka strain=$(grep -m 1 "DEFINITION" $file |cut -d " " -f6,7) # Create a variable with the columns 6 and 7 from the DEFINITION line.

 sed -i '/ORGANISM/{N;s/\n//;}' $file # Put the ORGANISM field on a single line.

-sed -i "s/\s*Unclassified./ $strain/" $file # Substitute the word "Unclassfied" with the value of the strain variable.
+sed -i "s/\s*Unclassified./ $strain/" $file # Substitute the word "Unclassified" with the value of the strain variable.
 ~~~
 {: .language-bash}